 Does Medicare cover podiatry?

-It does, but not for all patients.
+It does contribute towards the cost of an appointment, but not for all patients.
 Medicare has an Enhanced Primary Care Program (EPC) which enables GP’s to refer patients with a chronic illness or disabilities (such as Diabetes) to Allied Health Service Providers, including Podiatrists, for a certain number of visits per year (up to 5 visits).
 See your GP to discuss your eligibility.
 A Medicare-EPC referral and Care Plan is required from your GP prior to Podiatry treatment.

-Yes, we do bulk bill for those with valid Medicare EPC referral.
+Those with valid Medicare EPC referral will receive a rebate from Medicare into their nominated bank account.
+We do not bulk bill.
 This referral is required from your GP prior to your appointment.